escolmebartlebooth/usdc-t1-p2-trafficsigns/report.md

 + apply and equalising operation to the image

 Augmentation was achieved by iterating the dataset and adding rotated images for classes which were less frequent members of the dataset cf. the most frequent member.
-By adding more data and by balancing the class distribution i hoped to make the model more robust.

-The normalising and equalising operations were invoked to help the model with feature extraction.
+The normalising was carried out so that the range of pixel values for the images were scaled between a fixed range of values.
+This is a necessary condition for making the optimisation faster and to avoid certain weights over-dominating or under-dominating the model.

-The conversion to grayscale reduced the size of the data to be processed without losing much information.
+The conversion to grayscale reduced the size of the data to be processed.

 Each operation can be seen below from base image up to the final pre-processing step.
 Finally, the rotated image set shows how new images can be created from existing ones.